21 miles, 8 hours, 1 blister pad, 2 pieces duct tape, lots of jaw gritting

 And then up and up onto the Moors.
 Ah the Moors.
 This time they weren't misty or windy, but they were very boggy, so I was forced to change to boots and we trudged on and on.
 At least we got a good view of Whitby Abbey against the sea in the far distance.

 As we got close to our final destination it seemed every trial got thrown our way, as a last test of sorts.
-Very boggy ground - at some point we had to jump across bogs in a valley full of them ("Who
+Very boggy ground - at some point we had to jump across bogs in a valley full of them ("Who built this place?"
+I said without thinking).
+I had to throw my stick and pack to Devin and then nerve myself to leap over a particularly deep one.

 Then through lots of stone and mud with the Motherlode of Animal Crap between two hedges - all achingly downhill.
 Then concrete walking, up and down through Hawsker, to jarr our shins.
 Finally we were rewarded with a terrific view of the North Sea and cliffs and pounding tide - and the cry of seagulls again!